 Genomics and Rare Diseases, Haematology

-Platelets are the 2nd most abundant cell in the blood and play an important role in bleeding disorders.
-Our research group wants to improve the rate in which people with inherited bleeding disorders are diagnosed.
-DNA from patients with bleeding disorders was analysed for changes and these changes have been stored in a large database named ‘Chromoscope’.
-We would like to compare DNA changes from individuals with inherited bleeding disorders and those from healthy individuals.
-By studying these changes, we can study if these differences are related to changes in platelet function or their formation.
-This may help us to better understand why some people inherit bleeding disorders and some don’t.
+For our research, we would like to compare DNA sequences from individuals with inherited bleeding disorders with those from healthy individuals.
+By studying these changes, we can investigate if these differences are related to alterations in platelet function or their formation.
+This research we hope will lead us to better understand why some people inherit blood bleeding disorders whilst some do not.